An ad-free and cookie-free website.

-We show how HNI stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Office Equipment/Supplies industry.
+We show how HNI stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Office Furniture (except Wood) Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 HNI is a leading global provider and designer of office furniture and the nation's leading manufacturer and marketer of hearth products.
 HNI sells the broadest and deepest selection of quality office furniture solutions available to meet the needs of every customer through an extensive portfolio of well-known and trusted brands.
 Its hearth products are the strongest, most respected brands in the industry and include a full array of gas, electric, wood and biomass burning fireplaces, inserts, stoves, facings and accessories.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.